inery-blockchain/inery-testnet-faucet-tasks/setanarab/README.md

 # Run the DAPP locally

-You can try my application : inery-dun.vercel.app
+You can try my application : https://inery-dun.vercel.app

 ## Change directory to cahyadi and install dependency